 Annapurna Base Camp Trek

 Always fancied a hike in Nepal?
 Perhaps you’ve always wanted to explore the picturesque locations on offer in beautiful Nepal?
-Well, out gap travel adventure could be your chance to experience some of the highlights this wonderful country has to offer.
-Enjoy an adventure packed three weeks trek then work as a volunteer in Kathmandu in your fourth week.
+A perfect Nepal Trek, the Annapurna circuit trek could be your chance to experience some of the highlights this wonderful country has to offer.
+Enjoy an adventure-packed three weeks trek then work as a volunteer in Kathmandu in your fourth week.

 One of Nepal’s best Treks, The Annapurna base camp trek takes place at the foot of the magnificent Annapurna mountains.
 Set in the Himalayas, with three peaks reaching over 8000 feet, the main Annapurna mountain is the 10th highest in the world.

 Helping to set you off on the right foot, your experience in Nepal will begin with a week of introduction to the culture, customs and people of Nepal.
 You will learn everything you will need to know about Nepal as well as discover local markets, take part in yoga sessions, try your hand at traditional cooking techniques and take language lessons.
 Part of your orientation will also take you on a guided tour of the historical Boudhanath, one of Kathmandu’s sacred locations.
 Incidentally, the local people will be just as interested to learn about your culture and customs as you are to learn about theirs, and you’ll have lots of opportunities to share experiences.

 Annapurna Base Camp Trek at Nayapul is the start of the trek.
 You will venture through changing countryside, up hills, down through river beds, into oak forests and through fascinating Gurung villages.
-In fact, we can confidently predict that you will be awestruck by dramatic snow-capped mountains, picturesque valleys and the spectacular natural ampitheatre lying between Annapurna South, Fang, Annapurna I and III, Gangapurna, Glacier Dome and Machhapuchre.
+In fact, we can confidently predict that you will be awestruck on the Annapurna circuit by dramatic snow-capped mountains, picturesque valleys and the spectacular natural ampitheatre lying between Annapurna South, Fang, Annapurna I and III, Gangapurna, Glacier Dome and Machhapuchre.
 A popular camp site, you will have the option to camp here under the starlit night sky or move on to alternative overnight accommodation.
 The Annapurna trek is truly amazing.

 With an array of possibilities to visit during your free time, you could join arranged visits to local hotspots such as Ghorepani.
 Here you can climb to Poon Hill where you can witness a panoramic view of the entire Western Himalayas, including the dazzling, white-tipped Dhaulagiri.